 Encourage your patients to leave reviews (especially on Google)

 Google reviews can help you to rank higher on search engines.
-If the search engine notices that a lot of people are giving your organization positive feedback, the search engine will put more trust in your site and feel more confident about ranking it well for relevant queries.
+If the search engine notices that many people are giving your organization positive feedback, the search engine will put more trust in your site and feel more confident about ranking it well for relevant queries.

 Plus, prospective patients are likely to trust word-of-mouth recommendations and the personal experiences of others over other forms of marketing.
 So, reviews can encourage more people to visit your organization for treatment.